Free OpenPGP Tool — 100% Client-Side

 Decrypted Message in Plain Text

 Sure.
 For starters, it enforces using a passphrase with each key generated.
 This ensures some level of protection if your key is ever stolen.
-It also automatically generates two subkeys for you, one for signing and the other for encryption.
-You can use your subkeys to sign and encrypt data and keep your private key safe.
-The bit length of generated subkeys will be identical to the length you specified for the primary key.
-The primary key it generates for you never expires.
+It also automatically generates two subkeys — one for signing and one for encryption.
+The bit length of the generated subkeys will be identical to the length you specified for the primary key.
+The primary key never expires.
 You can, however, set the expiration date on the generated subkeys using the 'Expire' option in the key generation form.

 Elliptic Curve Cryptography (ECC) is an approach to public-key cryptography based on the algebraic structure of elliptic curves over finite fields.
-One of the main benefits in comparison with non-ECC cryptography (with plain Galois fields as a basis) is the same level of security provided by keys of smaller size.
-For example, a 256-bit ECC public key should provide comparable security to a 3072-bit RSA public key.
-ECC is still not widely supported in many PGP client applications so I advise that you generate ECC keys only if you know what you're doing.
-You can read more about it at RFC 6637.
+One of the main benefits compared to non-ECC cryptography is the same level of security provided by keys of smaller size.
+For example, a 256-bit ECC public key provides comparable security to a 3072-bit RSA public key.
+ECC is still not widely supported in all PGP client applications, so use ECC keys only if you know your recipients' software supports it.
+Read more at RFC 6637.

 Pretty Good Privacy (PGP) is a data encryption and decryption computer program that provides cryptographic privacy and authentication for data communication.
 PGP is often used for signing, encrypting, and decrypting texts, e-mails, files, directories, and whole disk partitions and to increase the security of e-mail communications.
 It was created by Phil Zimmermann in 1991.
 PGP and similar software follow the OpenPGP standard (RFC 4880) for encrypting and decrypting data.
 Source: Wikipedia

 This site only provides a simple and easy-to-use tool for people to generate PGP keys with.
-Today, the common methods for generating keys still involve going to a command prompt of a Linux/Unix machine and using the GPG utility, or installing a PGP compatible application on your desktop.
-I wanted to provide an easier way to generate keys.
-None of this would be possible without the awesome Open Source software I'm utilizing.
-I'm using KeyBase's awesome JavaScript implementation of PGP (kbpgp).
-For file saving capabilities I am utilizing Eli Grey's wonderful FileSaver.js interface.
+None of this would be possible without the awesome Open Source software utilized here.
+This tool uses Keybase's JavaScript implementation of PGP — kbpgp.
+For file saving capabilities it uses Eli Grey's FileSaver.js.